All of the Material covered in the AS course is required for the A level course.

 Paper 2 Written Paper 2 hours Weighting: 34% of total A2 Level marks This paper examines all of the A Level material, and will assume knowledge of the AS material This paper is comprised of two sections: Section A will comprise of 25 multiple choice questions and Section B will short and long answer questions.
 All questions are compulsory.
 The paper will have 85 raw marks.

 Paper 3 This is examined in two parts: Written Paper: 2 hours Weighting: 32% of total A Level marks Section A is comprised of short and long answer questions on practical experiments and data analysis.
 All questions will be compulsory.
 There will be 45 raw marks.
 Section B Each option topic will have a question paper comprised of short and long answer questions All questions will be compulsory.
 There will be 35 raw marks.

-There is no formal practical assessment but there are a number of ‘required’ practicals, which if completed will result in the pupil gaining the ‘Practical Endorsement’ to the A Level qualification.
+There is no formal practical assessment but there are a number of Required Practicals, which if completed to the required standard will result in the pupil gaining the ‘Practical Endorsement’ for this A Level qualification.

 Courses or careers for which A-level Physics is required or advised include Chemistry, Dentistry, Engineering (Aeronautical, Chemical Civil, Electrical, Electronic, Mechanical), Medicine, Medical Physics, Materials Science, Physics and Astrophysics.
 It is also useful in subjects allied to Mathematics and Computing.
 The Institute of Physics, to which the Physics Department is affiliated, is most helpful with advice on careers as well as on other topics.